HXX97/GMT-KBQA/README.md

 4. Merge the logits with relations to get sorted relations for each question by running `python data_process.py merge_relation --dataset CWQ --split test[train,dev]`.
 The sorted relations will be saved as `data/CWQ/relation_retrieval/candidate_relations/CWQ_test[train,dev]_cand_rels_sorted.json`

 (5) **Generate Logical Forms through multi-task learning**
 1. Run `python data_process.py --merge_all --dataset CWQ --split test[train,dev]` prepare all the input data for logical form generation and the two auxiliary tasks (entity disambiguation and relation classification).
+The merged data file will be saved as `data/CWQ/generation/merged/CWQ_test[train,dev].json`
 2.